sonic-net/SONiC/doc/mgmt/SONiC_YANG_Model_Guidelines.md

 ......
 ```

-### 22. Add read-only nodes for state data using 'config false' statement.
+### 20. Add read-only nodes for state data using 'config false' statement.
 Define a separate top level container for state data.
+If state data is defined in other DB than CONFIG_DB, use extension 'sonic-ext:db-name' for defining the table present in other Redis DB.
+The default separator used in table key  is "|", if it is different, use 'sonic-ext:key-delim {separator};' YANG extension.
 This step applies when SONiC YANG is used as Northbound YANG.
-If state data is defined in other DB than CONFIG_DB, use extension 'sonic-ext:db-name' for defining the table present in other Redis DB.

 Example: